bitcoin-sv/bsv-skills-center/guides/sdks/py/examples/EXAMPLE_FEE_MODELING.md

         return fee
 ```

-Now. when you create a new transaction and call the `.fee()` method with this fee model, it will follow the rules we have set above!
+Now when you create a new transaction and call the `.fee()` method with this fee model, it will follow the rules we have set above!